One Pan French Onion Pasta with Chicken

-Heat olive oil over medium in a large oven safe skillet/dutch oven.
+Add olive oil to the pan/pot over medium heat.
 Add chicken to sear and season the top with salt and pepper.
 After 3-4 minutes, flip and season the second side.
 Sear another 3-4 minutes.
 Remove from pan and set aside, the chicken will not be cooked through yet.

-Deglaze the pan with 1 cup water.
-Scrap up any chicken bits from the bottom and pour off into a bowl.
+Deglaze the pan with another 1 cup water.
+Scraping up any chicken bits from the bottom and pour off into a bowl.
 Save this water for later.

 Spray pan with nonstick olive oil spray and add the onions over low.
 Cover and let cook 3-5 minutes, tossing occasionally.
 Add salt to the onions, cover and cook another 3 minutes.
 Add Worcestershire sauce, cover and cook another 3 minutes.
 Add this point the onions should be very soft and translucent.

 Add butter to the onions and sauté a minute or so.
 Dice the chicken into pieces and return chicken and mushrooms back to the pot with the onions.

 Sauté a few minutes until the chicken is nearly cooked.
 Add in the flour and toss to cover with flour.
 Cook the flour a minute or so and then whisk in the beef broth and 2 cups of set aside water.

 Stir in the pasta and bring the mixture just to a simmer.
 Cover and let cook on medium-low for 5 minutes.
 Remove the cover and stir.
 Repeat for about 15 minutes total or until the pasta is al dente and about 3/4 of the liquid has thickened.
 You want the mixture to be a little soupy.
 For me, the more sauce the better so add additional beef broth if needed.